kyunooh/guide.elm-lang.org/types/union_types.md

 > **Takeaways:**
 >
->   - Solve each subproblem first.
+> * Solve each subproblem first.
->   - Use union types to put together all the solutions.
+> * Use union types to put together all the solutions.
->   - Creating a union type generates a bunch of *constructors*.
+> * Creating a union type generates a bunch of _constructors_.
->   - These constuctors *tag* data so that we can differentiate it at runtime.
+> * These constuctors _tag_ data so that we can differentiate it at runtime.
->   - A `case` expression lets us tear data apart based on these tags.
+> * A `case` expression lets us tear data apart based on these tags.
 >
 > The same strategies can be used if you are making a game and have a bunch of different bad guys.
 Goombas should update one way, but Koopa Troopas do something totally different.
 Solve each problem independently, and then use a union type to put them all together.

 ## Linked Lists